 Seconds to Forever.

-This was a private commission for a client in Spain.
-It was an interesting project because I was asked to merge my Dreamscapes with some of the writing she had come across in my Cycle Diaries.
-I hadn’t worked with painting-poetry for a while and found it an interesting thing to revisit.
-The Dreamscapes derive from reinterpretations of my dual compositions and so are in-keeping with themes of connectedness and the numinous.
-The poem evolved out of a chance conversation with my Nan who suffers from dementia.
-I was using her garage on Dartmoor as a studio and I often found myself reminding her about what I was using the garage for.
+This was a private commission for a collector in Spain.
+It was an interesting project because I was asked to merge my Dreamscapes with some of the writing she had come across in my initial Cycle Diaries project.
+I hadn’t worked with painting-poetry for a while and it became an intriguing thing to revisit.
+The poem for this piece evolved out of a chance conversation with my late Nan who suffered from Alzheimer’s.
+At the time, I was using her garage on Dartmoor as a studio and I often found myself reminding her about what I was using the space for.
 One morning, we were chatting over a cup of tea and I mentioned I was working on a poem to include in the painting.
-Nan recounted a quote from one of her favourite poems as a child, ‘I Wandered Lonely as a Cloud’, by Wordsworth, then proceeded to recite the whole thing!
-The title of this piece (which samples lines from the poem) is a reference to the timelessness of the mind, along with some of the work’s other creative influences.
+Nan recounted a quote from one of her favourite poems as a child, ‘I Wandered Lonely as a Cloud’ by Wordsworth, then proceeded to recite the whole thing!
+The Eastern/surrealist influence behind my Dreamscapes felt rather apt and the work’s title (which samples lines from the poem) is a reference to the opaque timelessness of the mind.